Kerala State Electricity Board: Electricity tariff

+Low Tension Tariff

 KSEB follows a slab system in which a consumer using up to 250 units per month will have a telescopic tariff.
 This means that the first 50 units will be charged at a lower rate, with the rates increasing progressively for subsequent 50 units.
 After 250 units, the billing will be "non-telescopic", which means the slab rate will be applicable for the entire electricity consumed.